 Fine particles — less than one-tenth the diameter of a human hair — pose a serious threat to human health, as they can penetrate deep into the lungs.
 Some PM2.5 is formed during the burning of gasoline and diesel in an engine, while additional PM2.5 is created in the atmosphere from the reaction of exhaust gases and other air pollutants.
 Diesel exhaust is a major contributor to PM pollution.

-- On average, African American Californians are exposed to PM2.5 pollution that is 43 percent higher than that for white Californians.
+- On average, Black Californians are exposed to PM2.5 pollution that is 43 percent higher than that for white Californians.

 - Latino Californians are exposed to PM2.5 pollution 39 percent higher, on average, than that for white Californians.